RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/file-browser/file-browser.md

 2. Click **E-mail Files** to email the file.
 3. The default email app will open allowing you to send an email with the file attached.

-## Creating A Task with Attachments
+### Creating A Task with Attachments

+- TODO

 ## Additional File Components

 Rapid Platform has several additional components that are useful for storing and manipulating files.
 Other useful components include:

 - <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/Explorer/Pages/Page%20Components/File%20Preview%20Component" target="_blank">File Preview</a>
 - <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/Explorer/Pages/Page%20Components/Attachments">Attachments</a>
 - <a href="https://rapiddocs.z8.web.core.windows.net/docs/Rapid/User%20Manual/Explorer/Pages/Page%20Components/Embedded%20Files">Embedded Files</a>

+You can also read more about <a href="https://support.office.com/en-us/article/what-is-a-document-library-3b5976dd-65cf-4c9e-bf5a-713c10ca2872">the functionality of Microsoft Sharepoint</a> on their website.